 In 2014, the health insurance market changed forever with the implementation of the Affordable Care Act.
 Ever since then, the only consistent thing in the health insurance market has been change.
 One of the biggest health insurance changes happened in 2019.
 Through new legislation, health insurance companies started offering Association Health Plans to consumers in Nevada.
-Insurance Companies like Hometown Health, Prominence, Anthem and United all found ways to reduce rates for consumers through Association Health Plans.
+Insurance Companies like Hometown Health, Prominence, Aetna, Anthem and United all found ways to reduce rates for consumers through Association Health Plans.
 For the first time, sole proprietors and family run businesses also qualified for Association Health Plans through new group health insurance eligibility rules.
 Unfortunately, the rules changed for these types of business owners in the past few years.
 This article discusses the current eligibility rules as well as rules that are in legal limbo.

 Current Eligibility Rules